 No, you do not need to look elsewhere for answers because this page contains every important detail about the Michigan business entity search process to help you stay compliant.

 Look, if you want to do this right, you’ve got to head over to the official LARA Corporations Division site.
 A quick tip from someone who’s done this a thousand times: just type in the main part of the name you want and leave out things like "LLC" or "Corp."
 This gives you a much better look at any similar names that might cause a headache later.
+You really need to make sure your name stands out so the state doesn't reject your application.
 For a faster way to handle the boring stuff, check out our Michigan Business Entity Search tool to get everything verified properly.

 Basically, "distinguishable" is just a fancy way for Michigan to say your business name isn't a copycat of someone else's.
 Just changing a word from singular to plural or adding a couple of dots and commas usually won't fly with the Secretary of State.
 They want to see a real difference so customers don't get confused between two different shops.
+If you try to register something too close to an existing brand, LARA is going to send you a rejection letter pretty quickly.
 It’s always smarter to be original from the jump.

 Yeah, the great thing about the Michigan LARA portal is that it won't cost you a dime to use.
 Anyone with an internet connection can hop on and look up any company's public records, whether it's an LLC or a big Corporation.
 It’s a completely open book, which is awesome for checking out who you’re actually doing business with.
 Just keep in mind that while looking at the screen is free, if you need an official paper with a state seal on it, they’re going to charge you a small fee.